Home

 Draw the outline of a turkey on a large sheet of paper.
 Tape the Turkey to a wall or door at chest level to the children.

-Make waddles out of red construction paper for each child.
-Place double stick tape on the back of each nose.
+Make wattles out of red construction paper for each child.
+Place double stick tape on the back of each wattle.

 Have one child at a time stand approximately six feet from the Turkey.
 Cover the child's eyes with a bandana, soft towel or scarf.
-Turn the child three times and then face them in the direction of the Turkey.
-The child tries to place the waddle as close to the correct spot as they can.
+Turn the child three times and then face them in the direction of the turkey.
+The child tries to place the wattle as close to the correct spot as they can.
 The child who comes closest wins the game.

 Thanksgiving Face Painting